The addition this year of a Virtualization Management track at Interop signals the growing pervasiveness of virtual

 Barb Goldworm and Anne Skamarock: Network management tools are still able to provide management of the physical components within the environment.
 However, to manage any of the virtual components and even to see into the OS or application, these tools need to be virtualization-aware, i.e., interact with the virtual layer to gain access to the virtual components.
 Many network management companies have become, or at least started to become, virtualization-aware.
 Furthermore, application management, including performance tools and root cause analysis tools, must likewise now understand the concepts of the virtual layers as well.

-virtualization changed how the network admin/manager interacts with the virtual, rather than
+How has virtualization changed how the network admin/manager interacts with the virtual, rather than entirely physical, environment?

 The network and security policies must reach into the physical host to manage the virtual NICs and virtual switches, and address the change to other security services such as firewalls, IDS and IPS.
 In addition, when a physical NIC is shared between virtual machines, all the data can be seen at that physical NIC.
 This violates some policies/regulations.
 To resolve this, VLANs must be implemented for LAN traffic segregation with the physical server for each of the VMs, and NPIV performs the same function for Fibre Channel HBAs.